10 Tips to Surviving Holiday Grief

 But one look into my young grandson's eyes told me I couldn't skip Christmas.
 As much as nothing in my life felt normal, normalcy felt like the right thing to do.
 I had to carry on.

-With a heart that now felt a thousand sizes too small, I was determined to proactively find a way to survive the holiday storm, but not for me—for my family.
+With a heart that now felt a thousand sizes too small, I was determined to proactively find a way to survive the holiday storm, if not for me, then for my family.
 It wasn't easy, and autopilot often held the reigns of my sleigh.
-But the following steps became the fuel that guided me through those first few holiday seasons, and I offer them here for anyone who finds themselves facing the holidays without someone they love.
+But the following steps guided me through those first few holiday seasons until my playbook once again filled with scenes of Christmas cheer, and I offer them here for any and all who find themselves facing the holidays without someone they love.

 1. Maintain your routine.
 A familiar routine offers a sense of reassurance that at least one thing in life hasn't changed, and the familiarity can help ground us through the holiday hustle.
 But if the idea of sticking to routine is more than you can bear, then honor your need to break tradition.
 In short, do what feels most soothing and apologize to no one.